-RDF San Jose is one of the four pig farms (and one of the two breeding farms) of RDFFLFI.
+AR-VI Agro-industrial Corp.
+(Sta.
+Lucia Piggery Farm) is a business corporation engaged in hog breeding and raising.
 It is currently able and licensed (as per its Environmental Compliance Certificate) to house a maximum of 16,000 heads.

-The farm is powered through a grid by Tarlac Electric Cooperative, Inc. I (TARELCO I), but also utilizes electricity from biogas through the project.
-Water for its operations is mainly sourced from deep wells within and without its premises.
-Figure 1 shows the layout and basic facilities of the farm.
+The Farm is entirely powered by a grid of a local concessionaire, Tarlac Electric Cooperative Inc. (TARELCO), but is now utilizing electricity from biogas through the project.
+Water for its operations is sourced from two deep wells within its premises.
+The site layout in Figure 1 shows the basic facilities of the Farm.

 Figure 1.
-Site layout of RDF San Jose
+Site layout of AR-VI Agro Farm